If you have arthritis in the elbow, there are ways of treating it.

 - Infection of the surgical site (wound)

-- Unsightly scarring
+- Unsightly scarring of your skin

 - Chest infection

 - Blood clot in your lung

 - Dislocation of your elbow replacement